Empress Matilda: Road to war

 Matilda gave birth to her third son William on 22 July 1136 at Argentan, and she then operated out of the border region for the next three years, establishing her household knights on estates around the area.
 Matilda may have asked Ulger, the bishop of Angers, to garner support for her claim with Pope Innocent II in Rome, but if she did, Ulger was unsuccessful.
 Geoffrey invaded Normandy in early 1136 and, after a temporary truce, invaded again later the same year, raiding and burning estates rather than trying to hold the territory.
 Stephen returned to the Duchy in 1137, where he met with Louis VI and Theobald to agree to an informal alliance against Geoffrey and Matilda, to counter the growing Angevin power in the region.
-Stephen formed an army to retake Matilda's Argentan castles, but frictions between his Flemish mercenary forces and the local Norman barons resulted in a battle between the two-halves of his army.
+Stephen formed an army to retake Matilda's Argentan castles, but frictions between his Flemish mercenary forces and the local Norman barons resulted in a battle between the two halves of his army.
 The Norman forces then deserted the King, forcing Stephen to give up his campaign.
 Stephen agreed to another truce with Geoffrey, promising to pay him 2,000 marks a year in exchange for peace along the Norman borders.

-In England, Stephen's reign started off well, with lavish gatherings of the royal court that saw the King give out grants of land and favours to his supporters.
-Stephen received the support of Pope Innocent II, thanks in part to the testimony of Louis VI and Theobald.
+In England, Stephen's reign started off well, with lavish gatherings of the royal court that saw him give out grants of land and favours to his supporters.
+Stephen received the support of Pope Innocent II, thanks in part to the testimony of Louis and Theobald.
 Troubles rapidly began to emerge.
-Matilda's uncle, David I of Scotland, invaded the north of England on the news of Henry's death, taking Carlisle, Newcastle and other key strongholds.
+Matilda's uncle David I of Scotland invaded the north of England on the news of Henry's death, taking Carlisle, Newcastle and other key strongholds.
 Stephen rapidly marched north with an army and met David at Durham, where a temporary compromise was agreed.
 South Wales rose in rebellion, and by 1137 Stephen was forced to abandon attempts to suppress the revolt.
 Stephen put down two revolts in the south-west led by Baldwin de Redvers and Robert of Bampton; Baldwin was released after his capture and travelled to Normandy, where he became a vocal critic of the King.